Parents across East Renfrewshire will this week learn more details about their children's return to school in August.

 East Renfrewshire Council has also confirmed plans for the children of key workers to be cared for five days a week from August.
 These children will also be supported over the summer holidays.

-More information on this and on all our August school plans is available on our website, including our Frequently Asked Questions.
+More information on this and on all our August school plans is available on our website, you can also view our Frequently Asked Questions.